sateeshreddykakumanu/Treasure_Data/README.md

 **td_mysql.dig** -> digdag workflow to automate the creation of tables, Data Ingestion and Data Analysis

 If it's a first time run:
 digdag run td_mysql.dig

 If it is not a first run:
-digdag run td_mysql.dig --rerun
+digdag run td_mysql.dig --rerun -o task

 `MySQL user: root`
 `MySQL password: mysql`